-Recipients were given specific ways they could spend their ARPA money: for COVID-related health costs; water, sewer and drainage systems; aid for people and businesses hurt by the pandemic; worker bonuses; and expanded broadband internet service.
+Recipients were given specific ways they could spend their ARPA money: for COVID-related health costs; water, sewer pipe lining technology for drain repair services; aid for people and businesses hurt by the pandemic; worker bonuses; and expanded broadband internet service.

 But they also could set aside funds to replace revenue they lost in 2020 and use if for any “government services.”
 That flexible option – and a generous definition of lost revenue – enabled counties and cities to plow ARPA funds into their budgets or spend large sums on buildings and projects with no or little connection to the pandemic.

 “You have tremendously broad latitude in how you can spend this,” said Warren, from the Empire Center think tank.